shrutz510/Compound/README.md

    - Holdings are derived from the accounts dataset and not stored separately in JSON.

 4. Database Initialization
-   - If the database `compound_dev` does not exist, it is created automatically.
+   - If the database `compound_dev` does not exist, it is created before starting the program.
    - If tables do not exist, Sequelize initializes them upon startup.
+   - It is assumed that an initial Postgres server group exists.

 5. Environment Variables
    - The project requires a `.env` file with database connection details.

+6. Other
+   - All commannds are given for MAC OS.

 ---